List of Primeval characters: Abby Maitland

 In episode 2.1, Abby and Connor seem to have a much closer relationship than they did previously.
 This comes to the extent that Abby pays for Connor's slushie and lets Connor use her gun, even though there is a pack of raptors on the loose.
 Abby has a much better flat in the second series, and the reptile species that she keeps includes Rex the Coelurosauravus, a corn snake, a milk snake, leopard geckos, bearded dragons and a boa constrictor.
 In episode 2.2, Abby is quietly jealous of Caroline who Connor seems to have a relationship with.
 It is clear that Abby disapproves however, as she shows no sympathy when Connor has to leave for work or when he accidentally washes his number off.
 In episode 2.4, Abby is attacked by a futuristic Mer, and dragged through an anomaly to the future.
 Connor runs through, despite being injured, alone to help her, and tries to pull her over an overhang, and as he appears to be able to get her over, an enormous MerQueen looms over them, preparing to kill them.
 Abby begs him to let her go and escape, but he refuses, finally bursting out, "I can't!
 I love you!"
 She would later confront him about the matter but at this point Caroline comes for her date with Connor.
 Ironically, at one point Abby defeats a Mer using a kickboxing move that Caroline showed her, thus Caroline probably indirectly and unknowingly saved Abby's life.

 In the Series 2 finale, Abby is captured with the rest of the team and held captive.
 When Caroline is thrown into the cell with Connor and Abby, the two girls fight, punching and kicking each other.
 Eventually, Abby slams Caroline against a wall, but Caroline uses her superior strength to pin Abby down.
 Abby bites her and she lets go, and the two continue to grapple briefly, much to Connor's shock and Oliver Leek's (Karl Theobald) amusement.
 Connor succeeds in breaking up the fight but when Caroline thanks him, he says "I didn't do it for you" and seems to remain close to Abby throughout the episode.
-Surprisingly, she later forgives Caroline and even saves her life when they are kept in a room with a Smilodon.
+She later forgives Caroline and even saves her life when they are kept in a room with a Smilodon.
 Abby splits off from the group as a distraction, and inadvertently turns off the power system and releases the creatures.
 Rex is shot in the episode, and Abby looks after him (but not before thanking Caroline for saving him).
 At the end of the episode, Abby and the rest of the team are at Stephen's funeral, where Abby lays flowers for him.
 As they leave, Abby reaches to hold Connor's hand, but the team get called out to an anomaly.